Manipal Online M.Com Admissions

-Indian Air Force provides the AFCAT 2 syllabus 2025 on their official website at afcat.cdac.in.
+Indian Air Force provided the AFCAT 2 syllabus 2025 on their official website at afcat.cdac.in.
 Candidates can download the AFCAT 2 2025 syllabus in the form of a PDF.
-The official notification contains information about the exam such as the AFCAT syllabus and other related details.
+The official notification contains detailed information about the the AFCAT syllabus.
 The official syllabus contains the list of topics that will be covered in the AFCAT exam.

 AFCAT aspirants are advised to go through the Air Force Common Admission Test (AFCAT) syllabus thoroughly before preparation.
 According to the AFCAT 2025 syllabus, the exam will be split into 4 tests, namely, English, General Awareness, Numerical Ability & Reasoning, and Military Aptitude.
 Candidates are also advised to go through the AFCAT 2025 exam pattern along with the exam syllabus to get a better understanding of the AFCAT exam.